North West Coast

 Our aims through Connected Health Cities are to:

-- Support industry, academia and others in using data that both improves understanding of health care efficiency and effectiveness but also enables new techniques, ideas and organisational forms to be tested.
+• Support industry, academia and others in using data that both improves understanding of health care efficiency and effectiveness and also enables new techniques, ideas and organisational systems to be tested

-- AIMEs Grid Services, a community interest company providing a data centre;
+• AIMEs Grid Services, a community interest company providing a secure data centre

 For any queries please contact firstname.lastname@example.org.